 What Is a Bruise?

->

-> A bruise, also called a contusion (pronounced: kun-TOO-zhen) or an ecchymosis (pronounced: eh-ky-MOE-sis), happens when a part of the body is struck and the muscle fibers and connective tissue underneath are crushed but the skin doesn't break.
-When this occurs, blood from the ruptured capillaries (small blood vessels) near the skin's surface escapes by leaking out under the skin.
-With no place to go, the blood gets trapped, forming a red or purplish mark that's tender when you touch it — a bruise.
+A bruise, also called a contusion (pronounced: kun-TOO-zhen), happens when a part of the body is injured and blood from the damaged capillaries (small blood vessels leaks out.
+With no place to go, the blood gets trapped under the skin, forming a red or purplish mark that's tender when you touch it — a bruise.

->

-> Bruises can happen for many reasons, but most are the result of bumping and banging into things — or having things bump and bang into you.
+Bruises can happen for many reasons, but most are the result of bumping and banging into things — or having things bump and bang into you.
 Fortunately, as anyone who's ever sported a shiner knows, the mark isn't permanent.

 How Long Do Bruises Last?

 Bruises usually fade away in about 2 weeks.
 Over that time, the bruise changes color as the body breaks down and reabsorbs the blood.
 The color of the bruise can give you an idea how old it is:

 - When you first get a bruise, it's kind of reddish as the blood appears under the skin.

 - Within 1 or 2 days, the hemoglobin (an iron-containing substance that carries oxygen) in the blood changes and your bruise turns bluish-purple or even blackish.

 - After 5 to 10 days, the bruise turns greenish or yellowish.